pulumi/docs/content/docs/esc/vs/vault.md

 While there are differences and similarities between Pulumi ESC and Vault, they can actually be used together for a more powerful experience to store and manage infrastructure and application secrets.
 ESC environments can reference secrets stored in Vault.
 Through ESC, secrets in Vault can be organized as collections of secrets that can be versioned, branched, and composed inside other collections.
 With ESC, non-secret configuration can be stored alongside secrets in Vault.
 ESC enhances Vault, and they work better together.

-Here is a summary of the key differences between Pulumi and Terraform:
+Here is a summary of the key differences between Pulumi ESC and HashiCorp Vault:

 <table>
     <tr>